gadevoi/ludumdare37/README.md

 # README
-This game was made in 48 hours by Alexandre Mattenet (alex@mattenet.com) for the Ludum Dare 37 compo.
+This game was made in 48 hours by Alex Mattenet (alex@mattenet.com) for the Ludum Dare 37 compo.

 ## description